defstudio/template-processor/README.md

             ],

-            // will replace an image named ${signature} with the one passed as argument 'signature' => new Image(path: '/var/www/storage/app/signature.png', keep_ratio: true)) ])
+            // will replace an image named ${signature} with the one passed as argument
+            // you can set the image name with [right click on image]→properties→options→Name 'signature' => new Image(path: '/var/www/storage/app/signature.png', keep_ratio: true))
+        ])